oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-03-14.md

     8. [Issue #84](https://github.com/oasis-tcs/sarif-spec/issues/84): "Enable localization for all message strings" -- made available on March 5th, 2018.

     9. [Issue #97](https://github.com/oasis-tcs/sarif-spec/issues/97): "file object's contents property" -- made available on March 7th, 2018.

+5. In connection with [Issue #97](https://github.com/oasis-tcs/sarif-spec/issues/97): "file object's contents property," we made the following "opportunistic changes" (not tracked by an issue), and we will move their adoption in today's meeting.
+These changes are enabled by our improved treatment of encoding and content representation:

+    1. Opportunistic change: redefinition of `invocation.responseFiles` property

+    2. Opportunitic change: improvement to definition of `replacement` object